RENCI-NRIG/x-cite/theme4/XS100/data-collection.md

 #### On-the-fly Data Processing & Visualization

 Need to be looking at your data as it is coming off for data fidelity.
-Few ways this is facilitated : Introduce programs that are commonly used
-Small plug for NSDF and on the fly monitoring efforts Some beamlines are doing in-line processing > include firmware, software etc. Your data is being processed on the fly - it is important to understand what is being done and why on your behalf.
-This is heterogeneous across the beamlines.
+At some beamlines, you will need to interact manually with a GUI to render your images and make sure the data quality is what you are expecting.
+At some beamlines, the new NSDF (National Data Science Fabric) Dashboard has been deployed for some datatypes which allows interactive visualization of data as it is coming off the beamline.
+An example can be found here:  https://services.nationalsciencedatafabric.org/chess/.

+Many beamlines have an initial “data reduction” procedure that reduces the size of the data through compression or on-the-fly analysis to have smaller file sizes that are more manageable to analyze at your home institution.

+Some of these processes are software procedures performed on the data after it is written to the raw directory, while other beamlines utilize inline data processing/compression prior to writing their files to the raw directory.
 Overtime we will build out station specific training on these, for now it is the responsibility of the user to work with their beamline scientist and read any requisite materials they provide.

 #### Data Reduction and Analysis